 - Make sure there is a safe place for your pet, both as you are prepping the boat and when it’s “rocking and rolling.”
 Watch out for stuff stacked on tables and settees — even temporarily — that could slide off and cause injury if the boat rolls.
-A 10-pound dog or cat is no match for the main off a 37-foot boat!
+A 10-pound dog or cat is no match for a book that falls, much less a sail stowed below!

 - If you have a cat that likes to hide, find him/her well before the storm hits and put them in their carrier so that you’ll be able to take them when/if you leave (yes, it’s possible that conditions will force you to leave when you didn’t plan to . . . and you wouldn’t want to leave your best friend behind).

 - For dogs, make sure that their life jacket is readily at hand.
 Ditto for the leash.
 A harness is much better than just a collar in bad weather.

 - If you’re planning to go ashore “for the duration,” be sure to take food, water and dishes for your pet.
 If you’re planning to stay aboard, make sure you have supplies for the pet in your ditch bag.
 Just as you need to have any daily medications for yourself accessible, make sure any for your pet are where you can get to them.

 - If you don’t already know the best seasickness preventive for your pet, find out from your vet and have the supplies on hand.
 Check with your vet, but it’s generally better to give them early than wait until the pet is sick.
 If they become dehydrated from sickness, use the same rehydration drink or Gatorade that you’d take.